About us

 06.03.23

-We are looking for undergraduates for two Faraday Institution FUSE Internships with our group based at Imperial College London.
+We are running two Faraday Institution FUSE Internships with our group based at Imperial College London.

 These internships will run for 8 weeks over Summer 2023.